Equipment - Leases, Pre-owned, R&M, Trade-in, Transfers

 - Support and maintenance related to the purchase of equipment is to beexpensed.

 - Caution should be used in reviewing the terms of the service agreement to properly classify the expense to the year for which the support and maintenance will be used.

 - If the support and maintenance extends into future fiscal years, the expense is considered “prepaid” and will need to be accounted for as such.

-- Please contact KCTCS System Office of Financial Services if there are questions on the classification of a lease as capital versus operating.
+- Please contact KCTCS General Accounting Services if there are questions on the classification of a lease as capital versus operating.